KyraKieskamp/Project/README.md

 # Separate parts of the application and the interaction between them

 The following separate features of the application will be implemented:
-1. A risk assessment graph.
+-1.
+A risk assessment graph.
 [MVP - 2 chemicals]
-a.
+-a.
 Comparision between found chemical levels in the OBELIX study and the chemical levels used to calcualte the current tolerable daily intake (TDI).
-2. Map of Europe representing the mother-child cohorts of the OBELIX study.
-[MVP]
-3. Characteristics of the mother-child cohorts.
-[MVP]
+-2.
+Map of Europe representing the mother-child cohorts of the OBELIX study.
+[MVP] -3.
+Characteristics of the mother-child cohorts.
+[MVP] -a.
-a.
 Visualization type: to be determined.
-4. Infant blood concentrations for chemical prenatal and postnatal exposure for the various cohorts.
-[MVP – 2 chemcial]
+-4.
+Infant blood concentrations for chemical prenatal and postnatal exposure for the various cohorts.
+[MVP – 2 chemcial] -a.
-a.
 Probably represented in a bar graph.
-5. Association between total exposure of chemicals from conception to 2 years with effect on weight score.
+-5.
+Association between total exposure of chemicals from conception to 2 years with effect on weight score.
-a.
+-a.
 Presentation: to be determined
-6. Results from mouse models for the chemicals in the OBELIX study.
+-6.
+Results from mouse models for the chemicals in the OBELIX study.
-a.
+-a.
 Probably represented in a bar or line graph.
-7. Overview of all chemcials researched in the OBELIX study (and their characteristics, type of chemcials, etc).
+-7.
+Overview of all chemcials researched in the OBELIX study (and their characteristics, type of chemcials, etc).
 [MVP – 2 chemicals]
-a.
+-a.
 Represented as image and a text box for the characteristics.
-8. Environmental concententrations of the chemicals.
+-8.
+Environmental concententrations of the chemicals.
-a.
+-a.
 Presented in a bar or line graph.

 Interaction between features: